matija-marijan/E-GraphDTA/README.md

 # Installation
 All environments and source codes were created and tested in a Linux environment.
+All scripts and model architectures can be downloaded locally using ```git clone https://github.com/matija-marijan/E-GraphDTA.git```

 ## GraphDTA environment
 ```
 conda create -n geometric python=3